-You spend time reading my notes.
+You spend time reading my articles.
 Many of you have even trusted me with your email to hear what I have to say consistently.
 Therefore, I think it’s only fair that I tell you a bit more about myself.

-So, this note is again going more personal.
+So, this article is again going more personal.
 It’s about my story, motivation, and how I came to the position of starting this peculiar endeavor.
 You can treat this as a personal case study for how I made decisions so far through my short lifetime.

 I always had an internal motivation to learn fast, work hard, and prove myself to the world.